ImagineCemeteries/ImagineCemeteries/240326_Manual/240914_c0_back_cover.md

 - Testimonials or endorsements: These can help build credibility for the book and the author.
 They can be written by someone well-known in the industry, such as another author or editor.
 - Words of praise: From writing peers.

-Under Attack: The Modern Manual for Spiritual Warefare // in a Haunted World
+Under Attack: The Modern Manual for Spiritual Warefare

+// in a Haunted World
+// Winning feels GREAT

 Has positive thinking failed you?
 Are you sick and tired of being sick and tired?
 Do you feel like there is a dark cloud hanging over your head?
 You're right.